GISMentors/geopython-english/README.md

 environment and Python 3.
-Usually, public Jupyter Notebook instance is set on remote server (you will obtain the connection details at the beginning of the workshop), so that you, as a workshop participant, do not have to install all the dependences on your local machine.
+Usually, public Jupyter Notebook instance is set on remote server (you will obtain the connection details at the beginning of the workshop), so that you, as a workshop participant, do not have to install all the dependencies on your local machine.

-However, if you want to perform the workshop on you local machine, you should download and install all the dependencies from the `requirements.txt` file.
+However, if you want to perform the workshop on your local machine, you should download and install all the dependencies.

 For data visualisation on your local machine (no matter, if you perform the workshop on remote server or on local Jupyter instance), you definitely should